 - Children and teenagers who regularly drink soft drinks and other sweetened drinks are more likely to be overweight.

-- In NSW, 55% of boys and almost 40% of girls in Year 6 drink more than one cup of soft drink every day.
-By Year 8, these figures rise to almost 60% of boys and more than 40% of girls.
+- In NSW, 55% of boys and almost 46% of girls in Year 6 drink more than one cup of soft drink every week.
+By Year 8, these figures rise to almost 60% of boys and 50% of girls.

 Drinking water is the best way to quench your thirst.
 Even better, it doesn’t come with all the sugar and energy (kilojoules) found in fruit juice drinks, soft drinks, sports drinks and flavoured mineral waters.

 Drinking water instead of sweetened drinks also prevents dental problems, while the fluoride found in tap water can help strengthen teeth and bones.

 Milk is a nutritious drink for kids and teens and a great source of calcium, which is important for growing strong bones and teeth.

 - From 2 years of age, children should drink reduced fat milk.
 It contains much the same nutrients as full cream milk but is lower in unhealthy saturated fats and lower in energy (kilojoules).

 - Children under 2 years of age should not drink reduced fat milks as they need the extra energy (kilojoules) for their growth and development.

 Giving kids and teens whole fruit to eat is a better choice than offering fruit juice to drink.

 While whole fruit contains some natural sugars, which make it taste sweet, it also has lots of vitamins, minerals and fibre, which makes it more filling and nutritious than a glass of fruit juice.

 One small glass of juice provides a child’s recommended daily amount of vitamin C. Unfortunately, many children regularly drink large amounts of juice and this can contribute to them putting on excess weight.